The Real New Testament Church

 The elements of the Passover meal were symbolic of Messiah Jesus and His sacrificial work.
 He is identified in the New Testament as the “true” Lamb of God.
 (John 1:29, 36; Revelation 5:6-12) The blood of the Passover lamb, the unleavened bread, and the bitter herbs were symbolic of the pain and suffering associated with His sacrificial death.

-It is clear then that the Old Testament Passover celebration emphasized the sacrificial death of the Messiah in the future.
+The Old Testament Passover celebration pointed to the future, sacrificial death of the Messiah.
 It would initiate the fulfillment of the redemptive covenant of life (zoe), the Eternal Covenant.

 Eternal Covenant